 Questions are the most crucial part of your call.
 Asking the right questions can help you control the conversation and ensure both you and your lead get value out of it.

 Speaking about the speaking time, you should be talking less than 45% of the call, while your lead should take over 55% of the time.

 By asking the right questions, you should address one of the following points:

 Here are some of the examples of your sales discovery questions that will help you understand the lead’s problem:

-- What are your goals?
-(Financial/customer-related)
+- What are the challenges your company currently faces?

 - Do you have a budget secured for solving this problem?

 - What are other concerns I can address?

 - What is the timeline for implementation?

 When you come up with the questions you want to ask your buyer, think of the ways to be customer-centric and not ego-centric.